ctb/titus-blog/src/2016-mybinder.rst

 Fourth, it's `open source <https://github.com/binder-project/binder>`__.
 Go ahead, do what you want with it!

-To me, mybinder the missing link for publishing reproducible computation.
+I believe mybinder is the hitherto missing link for publishing reproducible computation.
 Before this, we could give people our data and our data analysis scripts, but not our compute environment - or at least not in a way that was easy to run.
 We can now provide readers with a link